Valeriy Kravchynskyi: Desna Chernihiv

-After Retirement
+After retirement

 Finished his football career in 1970.
 In the fall of 1970, he was invited by Oleh Bazylevych to the position of coach of the Desna team's double, but he was at this job for about a month, since after the end of the season the team was disbanded.

 In 1971 he graduated from the Chernigov branch of the Kiev Polytechnic Institute and got a job at the Chernihiv Radio Instrument Plant.
 At this enterprise he worked as a designer, senior engineer and foreman of the precision mechanics workshop, held the positions of department head, head of the trade union committee and deputy chief engineer.
 Until the age of 39 he played in the factory football team "Promin".
 He was awarded the Order of the Badge of Honor.
 In the last years of his life he worked as an engineer in the research and production complex "Vector" (Exclusion Zone of the Chernobyl NPP).
-He died of cancer in 2000 at the age of 61.
+He died of cancer in early 2001 at the age of 62.